seal331/hidens-website/RUNNING.md

 ## Requirements:
 - Python 3.6 or newer
 - pip
-- A *nix environment, although Windows works too
+- Preferably a *nix environment, although Windows works too

 ## Running:
 To run, install the requirements using pip: `pip install -r requirements .txt`.
 If you don't have pip, check requirement #2 above.